 - You can directly validate your mail.
 Go to Profile > Settings and you will have an option to validate your email.

 In total, it took me less than five minutes to open an account.
 And this is counting the time to write down the steps for the blog.
-They did a very good job on simplifying the process to the maximum.
+This is much better than most online services.
+Even though I do not like phones, this went very well!
+They did a very good job of simplifying the process to the maximum.

 Transfer your third pillar